 The staff car park in Cornish St. was extended, and another driveway was put in to allow for one way traffic.
 The office areas in both buildings were upgraded.
 Schools started with 4 Terms this year, and 472 children attending.

 A cyclone wire fence and gates were installed between the oval and carpark in 1989 and a cover over the area between the ‘bag’ room and the portables.
 Zara Van Rensburg won an art competition and had her mural mounted on the wall outside Coles supermarket at Sunbury Square. (where it can still be seen)

-Mary Hannebery retired on 26 October 1992 and Graeme McIntosh was then Acting Principal until the end of the year.
+Mary Hannebery retired on 26 October 1992, and Graeme McIntosh was then Acting Principal until the end of the year.
 The Grade 5/6 girls netball team coached by Robyn Norris became State Champions.
-A ramp was proposed for stairs outside room 5, but it was finally decided not to go ahead with this when discovered that with the slope required the ramp would go to the G.P. room.
+A ramp was proposed for stairs outside room 5, but it was finally decided not to go ahead with this when it discovered that with the slope required, the ramp would go to the G.P. room.

 The staff and administration moved into the new extension at the end of Term 1 1996.
-The new extension used some of the amphitheatre and a carpark was built with access to Elizabeth Drive.
-The seating in the amphitheatre and paving have been retained and lawn has been planted between it and the carpark.
+The new extension used some of the amphitheatre, and a carpark was built with access to Elizabeth Drive.
+The seating in the amphitheatre and paving have been retained, and a lawn has been planted between it and the carpark.
 Paths and flowerbeds were finished just before the Back-to in June.
-It is now August and the daffodils the children planted in May are now blooming (lovely!!!)
+It is now August, and the daffodils the children planted in May are now blooming (lovely!!!).
 The grade 5/6 boys football team have just become State Champions coached by Dean Banova in a grand final at Windy Hill.

 History of Sunbury West Primary School

 The time frame 2001-2014 can be best represented by statements under the following headings:

 Growth of Sunbury